deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

     *   Specified extension is not implemented.
 *   2201
     *   Registrar is not authorized to access this TLD.
+    *   Registrar must be active in order to create domains or applications.
 *   2202
     *   Invalid limited registration period token.
 *   2302